tjof2/pgure-svt/README.md

 To change the install location, type `cmake -DCMAKE_INSTALL_PREFIX=/path/to/install ..`, and recompile with `make && sudo make install`.

 ## Usage
-PGURE-SVT can be used either from Python, or as a standalone executable.

 #### Python
 PGURE-SVT comes with a simple Python wrapper that accepts any NumPy array with dimensions `(nx, ny, T)` for denoising.